Enalean/tuleap-documentation-en/languages/en/user-guide/gerrit.rst

-  Replication SSH Key    copy and paste the output of the public key Gerrit server version  check the right value regarding your gerrit server Http password          copy the gerrit http password
+  Replication SSH Key    copy and paste the output of the public key Gerrit server version  check the right value regarding your gerrit server Http password          copy the gerrit http password Authentication type    Either Digest (default) or basic.
+This depends of the configuration of your gerrit server.
+If you didn't set ``[Auth] gitBasicAuth = true`` in gerrit config let "Digest" as default.
 =======================  ==============================================

 Here is a view of the Tuleap git plugin administration where you are able to add new gerrit servers: